Mark Cuban, Charlie Sheen, and the creators of ‘Entourage’ are teaming up to sell you an NFT

 A fireside evokes warmth.
 It brings feelings of comfort and relation—like camp friends gathering around a bonfire to trade secrets, or a 1930s Franklin Delano Roosevelt chatting from the furnace, passing gentle wisdom to Americans in the darkest days of the Great Depression.
 It’s a place to learn, but also a halo that bonds you to fellow flame-seekers—all of you drawn toward the same source of light.

 That’s also, perhaps, a fair description of Fireside, a new platform for professional content creators.
-According to its CEO Falon Fatemi, it lets creators host live and interactive shows during which digital audiences can connect with hosts by establishing back-and-forth feedback from both sides.
-Viewers can react in real time with heart-eyed emoji, raised-hands emoji, brain-exploding emoji, or any expression in today’s digital library.
+According to its CEO Falon Fatemi, it lets creators host live shows during which digital audiences connect with hosts via back-and-forth feedback.
+Viewers can react in real time with heart-eyed emoji, raised-hands emoji, brain-exploding emoji, or any expression in the modern digital library.
 They can also comment and ask questions in a live forum, and be invited “up on stage” to join the hosts from their own streaming outposts.

 Today, Fireside is announcing its newest project, from the production team behind Entourage, which will star Charlie Sheen along with two of the show’s alumni, Kevin Connolly and Kevin Dillon.
-The company, called Angry Lunch and led by Doug Ellin, is cooking up a new dramedy series titled Ramble On, in which the actors play themselves as Hollywood veterans chasing a career reinvention.
+The company, called Angry Lunch and led by Doug Ellin, is cooking up a dramedy series titled Ramble On, in which the actors play themselves as Hollywood veterans chasing a career reinvention.
 And much like life imitates art, Angry Lunch might be hoping to reinvent its industry for the new world of Web3.
 In partnership with Fireside, it’s selling NFTs that will serve as membership cards for superfans to access the production process as it happens—and possibly even influence the show’s creation.

 According to Fatemi, NFT buyers will be privy to exclusive videos such as streams from backstage meetings.
 At times, the production team may reach out to them to ask for input or ideas as the show develops.

 If that sounds like a dream shot to be in the writers’ room, know that you may have to jostle for space—Angry Lunch will start with a drop of 10,000 NFTs, coming sometime in the next 60 days.

 A natural evolution

 Audiences were already an integral part of Fireside’s shows, Fatemi explains.
 There are seminars where viewers share their conundrums, and hosts help them be solved.
-Or the reverse: Fatemi cites a true crime podcast in which the host brought viewers to the actual scene of the crime, where armchair sleuths could presumably help hunt for clues in a crowd-sourced investigation that recalls the plot of Hulu’s Only Murders in the Building—except, in real life.
+Or the reverse: Fatemi cites a true crime podcast in which the host brought viewers to the scene of the crime, where armchair sleuths could presumably help hunt for clues in a crowd-sourced investigation that recalls the plot of Hulu’s Only Murders in the Building—except, in real life.

 But livestreaming is just half its pitch—the other half focuses on revolutionizing ownership for content creators.